stateloader/cloud_project/README.md

 My original plan for these guys didn't work out as expected.
 In short, every *event message* from this day and until the end of time would had been thrown into the bucket while DynamoDB's main purpose was to visualize ongoing, short term activity using "quicksight* for people in the office to enjoy.

 Sure, stuff is being written to both identities but that's about it.
 Regional settings doesn't allow me to visualize it (or I've failed to understand how).
 I've plotted lambdas with a bridge between them to underscore possibilities, such like augmenting new and old data to your hearts content for insights.
-As the databanks grow run it through models - I've noticed AWS offering services for this -

 	(10) Hot path